Fios-Quest/YouTube-Scripts/src/space/newtype.md

 Now, though, we only ever need to validate the email when we create the data type, which will usually be when we're getting that data from an external source, for example, from a user or importing it from a database.

-This will also likely be where we deal with any potential validation errors, further simplifying our code.
+This will also mean we only have to look in one place if we need to change our Email logic, or fix any bugs.

 Conclusion
 ----------